department-of-veterans-affairs/vets-design-system-documentation/src/_components/breadcrumb-draft.md

 - Breadcrumbs should be based on content hierarchy, not on the user's click path or browser history.
 - The placement of the breadcrumb must be consistent from page to page.
-- Always use consistent styling and interactons throughout the site, so users do not experience unexpected changes as they navigate through related pages.
-This includes using a character as a separator between segments.
+- Always use consistent styling and interactons for the breadcrumb throughout the site, so users do not experience unexpected changes as they navigate through related pages.
+This includes using a consistent character as a separator between segments.
-- Each breadcrumb segment must match the H1 of the corresponding page.
+- Each breadcrumb segment should match the H1 of the corresponding page.
-- The breadcrumb should always include a link to the home page of the site.
+- The breadcrumb path should always include a link to the home page of the site.
-- The breadcrumb should always end with the current page as the last segment.
+- The breadcrumb path must always end with the current page as the last segment.
 The only exception to this is for display on mobile.
 -